njit-prof-bill/marcus/docs/description.md

 - It uses past resumes or CVs to build a career history
 - It uses AI to write resume text
 - It creates a custom resume for specific job descriptions

+This proto-type will use a micro-services architecture based on the RedwoodJS api framework.
+The micro-services will be built around the primary features of the system.
+These features are:

+- User Management
+- Template Management
+- Resume Creation
+- Job History